What are you saying?

-Donner Award: Annual award given to the individual or group who pushes the limits of personal survival through stupidity, inattention or just bad luck during the Burning Man event.
+Donner Award Candidate (AKA Darwin Award Candidate): An individual or group who pushes the limits of personal survival through stupidity, inattention or just bad luck during the Burning Man event.

 Double Hot: A boiling hot springs located in the mountains beyond the north end of the playa.